tomas-fryza/avr-course/Labs/01-tools/README.md

 1. Choose one variant and install the AVR development tools on your computer.

-2. Modify the code from `led` example and build an application that will repeatedly displayed the string `DE2` on two LEDs in the Morse code.
+2. Modify the code from `led` example and build an application that will repeatedly displayed the string `DE2` on a LED in the Morse code.
 Choose the durations of the "dot" and "comma" so that they are visible during the simulation and/or implementation.
-Display a dot on one LED and a comma on the other.

 3. Simulate the Morse code application in SimulIDE.